 Understanding the Client’s Vision

 The first step in creating a rendering is understanding the client’s vision.
 This involves detailed discussions with the client to understand their preferences, needs, and expectations.
 I ask questions about their lifestyle, color preferences, and any specific elements they want to include in the design.
-This helps me create a design that is tailored to their unique tastes and requirements.
+This helps me create a design that is tailored to their unique tastes and preferences.

 Gathering Measurements and Photos